GePajarinen/SQL-for-Data-Science-Course/README.md

 Answer:
 **1644 reviews with the word 'LOVE' and 115 reviews with the word 'HATE'.**
-**!!ONE IMPORTANTE thing I noticed is that, if I use '%hate%' it counts the word 'WHATEVER'.
+**!!ONE IMPORTANTE THING I noticed is that, if I use '%hate%' it counts the word 'WHATEVER'.
 So, if I use '% hate%', it excludes this mistake.
 Also, if I use '% hate %', it could exclude the cases when the word 'hate' comes followed by comma "," or dot "." and the conjugated verbs ("hated").
 The same I did for the word 'love'.**
 **Just out of curiosity: the results with the '%hate%': 232 and with '%love%': 1780.**